 - a.
-Peel the plastic protective strip off the bottom of the heat sink.
-Make sure that the square of thermal material is still on the bottom of the heat sink. - b.
-Align and place the heat sink on top of the microprocessor. - c.
-Align and place the heat-sink retainer (clip) over the heat sink; then, snap it into place. - d.
-Continue with step 10 on page 77.
+Peel the plastic protective strip off the bottom of the fan sink.
+Make sure that the square of the thermal material is still on the bottom of the fan sink. - b.
+Align and place the fan sink on top of the microprocessor.